S E A R C H D V D B e a v e r

 Dual-layered again - and bare-bones with a high bitrate.
 The transfer is progressive and anamorphic in the original 2.35:1 aspect ratio.
 It's very grainy - and this is a positive, IMO.
-In fact it looks very good - there is some frame specific damage (see sample at the bottom of the page) but colors aren't overly washed and contrast seems adept.
+But its is fairly think with some edge-enhancement - there is some frame specific damage (see sample at the bottom of the page) but colors aren't overly washed and contrast seems adept.

 Standard, consistent, audio and no optional subtitles.
 This is a bare-bones disc with no extras at all - not even a trailer.
 This isn't really a film that you could say too much about anyway.
 Perhaps something on Burt Kennedy would have been appropriate.